JohnJK-Lab/ROS-Unity-Sensors/docs/README_TUTORIAL.md

 - `Assets/Prefab/RGBD.prefab`

 Drag the required prefabs into the scene and adjust their positions and rotations for your robot model.

+**Warning:** Using the RGB-D camera and the monocular camera simultaneously in this Unity project may cause ROS 2 topic publishing to lag or become unresponsive.

 ### 7. Configure Sensors and Colliders